 Let us know you're coming by clicking here: RSVP

-Click here for details: "Women's Equality Day Flyer " Women's Equality Day
+Click here for details about the day and to learn more about Dr. Jefferson-Jenkins: "Women's Equality Day Flyer " Women's Equality Day

 Our New Board was elected (missing from the photograph is Ralph Milligan):